axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 * [NCHS - Death rates and life expectancy at birth](https://catalog.data.gov/dataset/age-adjusted-death-rates-and-life-expectancy-at-birth-all-races-both-sexes-united-sta-1900)

-Data is visualized using **TRENDS** service from Axibase, a public data repository with subsets of public data from organizations like the United States Federal Reserve, the Central Bank of Israel, the SEC, FCC, and other government agencies.
+Data is visualized using **TRENDS** service from Axibase, a public data repository with subsets of public data from organizations like the United States Federal Reserve, SEC, FCC, the Central Bank of Israel, and other government agencies.
 In order to replicate data visualizations in a local ATSD instance see the [Resources](#resources) section of this article.

 ### Methodology

 1. Visualize Datasets using [TRENDS](https://trends.axibase.com/);
-2. Implement Math. objects to derive calculated series;
+2. Implement formulas to derive calculated series;
 3. Use built-in [Statistical Functions](https://github.com/axibase/atsd/blob/master/rule-engine/functions.md#statistical-functions) to transform the dataset.
 4. Compare the original and transformed datasets in one visualization.